 The Jaguar XF is an executive saloon that takes on cars like the Mercedes E-Class, BMW 5 Series, and Audi A6.
-It can be had as a practical estate – called the Sportbrake – and arguably has more stylish looks than its rivals, although rear seat headroom suffers as a result of its swooping lines.
+It's also available as a practical XF estate – called the Sportbrake – and arguably looks more stylish than its rivals, although rear-seat headroom suffers as a result of its swooping lines.

-The XF has a good range of trim levels, with even the cheapest model coming fitted as standard with an eight-speed automatic gearbox, leather seats, wood trim, as well as automatic headlights and wipers.
-All models gets nice interior touches such as a gear selector that rises from the centre console and air vents that revolve when you start the car.
+The XF has a good range of trim levels and even the cheapest SE model comes with an eight-speed automatic gearbox, leather seats, wood trim, automatic headlights and automatic wipers as standard.
+All models feature special interior touches such as a gear selector that rises from the centre console and air vents that revolve when you start the car.

 The more powerful of the 2.2-litre diesel engines has 197bhp and its extra performance and slightly more refined character make it the one to go for.
 The entry-level diesel isn’t bad, but it's not much more economical than the more powerful of the two smaller diesels.